Audiosutras/pihole-dockercompose/READMe.md

 If you are planning to clone to this repository you will need git.
 Check that you have it installed with `git --version`.
 A version number should be returned on the command line.
-If not installed on your machine here are instructions below:
+If not installed on your machine here are instructions below

     - [Installation Instructions for Operating Systems](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)